-SCOPE OF ARTICLE.
+I. SCOPE OF ARTICLE.
 This article considers the distinction between fact testimony, lay opinions, and expert opinions.
 The article discusses differences between the roles of lay witnesses and expert witnesses.
 The article discusses how these concepts have been applied to financial experts.
-The article discusses how to preserve error of complaints that an expert's methodology is not generally accepted or does not meet Daubert requirements.
-In this article, FRE = Federal Rules of Evidence, and FRCP=Federal Rules of Civil Procedure.
+The article discusses how to preserve error of complaints that an expert's methodology does not meet the general acceptance test or does not meet Daubert requirements.
+In this article, FRE = Federal Rules of Evidence; FRCP=Federal Rules of Civil Procedure; TRE=Texas Rules of Evidence.
 Citations to "WL" are to Westlaw.
 Citations to "Lexis" are to the Lexis Nexis research service.

-Finally, the article discusses sources of authority in the accounting field that can be used to gauge whether the testimony of a financial expert is the product of reliable principles and methods and whether the expert has applied the principles and methods reliably to the facts of the case.
+The article discusses sources of authority in the real estate valuation and accounting fields that can be used to gauge whether the testimony of a financial expert is the product of reliable principles and methods and whether the expert has applied the principles and methods reliably to the facts of the case.
+And the article discusses testimony relating to lost profits.